Fiat Chrysler sued in Canada following recent vehicle recalls

 A Fiat Chrysler spokeswoman said the company has not yet been served with the lawsuit and that it would be inappropriate to comment until it had studied the allegations in the action.

-Milan-listed shares in Fiat Chrysler fell sharply on Monday and were briefly suspended from trading on worries about the impact of recalls in the United States announced in recent days.
-On Tuesday, they dropped a further 1.64 percent.
+Milan-listed shares in Fiat Chrysler fell sharply on Monday.
+The stock itself was briefly suspended from trading due to worries about the impact of several recall actions in the United States announced in recent days.

 The company said on Friday it would recall 1.4 million vehicles in the United States to install software to prevent hackers from gaining remote control of their engines.

-The U.S. auto safety watchdog, the National Highway Traffic Safety Administration (NHTSA), on Sunday slapped a record $105 million fine on Fiat Chrysler for lapses in safety recalls involving millions of vehicles.
+The U.S. auto safety watchdog, the National Highway Traffic Safety Administration, on Sunday slapped a record $105 million fine against Fiat Chrysler over lapses in safety recalls involving millions of vehicles.

+The company has so far not duplicated the entire U.S. vehicle recall in Canada, but automakers typically do end up replicating any such recalls in the Canadian market.